richard-acquah/Network-Protocol-Analyzers-Lab/README.md

 From the Packet List Pane, the first packet capture was 19:33:43.
 The source  and destination IP addresses are 192.168.10.5 and 104.46.162.224 respectively.
 The IP address 198.168.10.5 is the Windows 10 VM trying to access the web server on 104.46.162.224.
 From the Packet List Pane, the protocol being used for the communication Transmission Mission Protocol(TCP).
 The size of the packet is 1514.
-The info section in the Packet List Pane shows that the captured packet is an acknowledgement(Ack) packet being sent from the source port 50268 to destination port 433, which indicates that it is web traffic.
+The info section in the Packet List Pane shows that the captured packet is an acknowledgement(Ack) packet being sent from the source port 50268 to destination port 433, which indicates it is web traffic.

 ***Packet Detail Pane Information***